Working with Your Spouse

 So, what can you do to ease the decision-making process with your spouse BEFORE problems arise?
 We’ve come up with five tips you can do right now to set expectations for how things will go when a decision needs to be made.

-Once your responsibilities are divided, then the person who is in charge of that aspect of the business can have primary decision-making power in that area.
-Now, this doesn’t mean that one person makes these decisions in a vacuum or without the other person’s input.
+Realize, however, a balance exists when working with your spouse.
+This doesn’t mean one person makes these decisions in a vacuum or without the other person’s input.
 Rather, this does help keep both of you from spinning your wheels.

 Take Time to Listen to Each Other’s Point of View